China says WHO team to probe COVID-19 origins will arrive Thursday

 (Interactive graphic tracking global spread of coronavirus: here)

-Reporting by Gabriel Crossley; Writing by Se Young Lee; Editing by Himani Sarkar, Clarence Fernandez and Michael Perry
+Reporting by Gabriel Crossley and Emma Farge in Geneva; Writing by Se Young Lee; Editing by Himani Sarkar, Clarence Fernandez and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.